shleem0/ranger_object_finder/ranger-nixos/README.md

 To build ROS packages to run on the Raspberry Pi as part of the configuration, see https://github.com/lopsided98/nix-ros-overlay

+Password login over SSH is disabled.
+SSH keys are stored in `sdp.nix`: add your public key there to be able to SSH into the Raspberry Pi.
+You can also log in by directly connecting a monitor and keyboard.
+The username is `pi` and the password is `group13`.

 ## Notable pre-installed packages

 - [Distrobox](https://github.com/89luca89/distrobox) if you need Ubuntu for development